clinics

 You do not need to stay in the hospital following your test.

 We recommend that you rest for the next 24 hours.
 You do not have to go to bed; resting on the couch or in a reclining chair is fine.
-Avoid heavy lifting and use the time to relax with a favourite book, video, etc. If you need a note to be off work, the doctor who does your procedure will sign it for you.
+Avoid heavy lifting and use the time to relax with a favourite book, movie, etc. If you need a note to be off work, the doctor who does your procedure will sign it for you.

 If you have come from outside Vancouver, you may want to stay somewhere overnight.
 If this is not an option for you, take it easy (e.g., use the elevator on the ferry or the cart to get to your departure gate at the airport, take stretch and bathroom breaks if you are driving a longer distance).